-\E.coli samples analyzed by Colilert (18 or 24 hr methods) should always be processed as soon as possible and within 8 hours.
+\E.coli samples should always be processed as soon as possible and within 8 hours.
 When transport conditions necessitate delays in delivery longer than 6 hours, the holding time may be extended and samples must be processed as soon as possible and within 48 hours.